 Need traffic counts for the entire US?

 DOT traffic count data are by definition just for 1 state, but some projects require multi-state traffic counts.
-If you are already comfortable using a GIS or software with mapping capabilities, the Federal Highway Administration (FHWA) provides Highway Performance Monitoring System shapefiles for large roadways like interstates and freeways.
-The last time I checked on this data, the shapefiles contained 2017 AADT.
-I really like this FHWA data source, but what I hear from my clients is that there’s a huge learning curve to working with shapefiles.
-So if you aren’t already familiar with shapefiles, consider sticking with the state DOT resources in the table above or paying us at Cubit to build you a custom map with traffic data.
+The Federal Highway Administration provides spatial data for traffic counts for the entire US.
+The last time I emailed them (November 2021), the shapefiles contained 2019 AADT.
+I really like the FHWA data, but what I hear from my clients is that there’s a huge learning curve to working with shapefiles.
+So if you aren’t already familiar with shapefiles, consider sticking with the state DOT resources in the table above or working with us at Cubit to build you a custom map with traffic data.

 Don’t have time to learn about AADT, GIS, shapefiles, etc.?

 I hear you!
 Sure, you could pull traffic data yourself.
 Or for $124, you can get a radius report with traffic data.
 In fact, our clients order more traffic data reports than any other radius report customization – it’s that popular!
 Since 2009, these same clients outsource these data pulling tasks and research to us at Cubit so they can focus on building their businesses.

 What traffic count data do we use in Cubit’s reports & maps?